How Long Does Whiplash Last?

 Aug 13, 2020

-How Long Does Whiplash LastWhen you are involved in a car accident, particularly a low-speed or rear-impact crash, you are very likely to suffer from whiplash as a result.
+When you are involved in a car accident, particularly a low-speed or rear-impact crash, you are very likely to suffer from whiplash as a result.
 Not only is whiplash the most common injury sustained during a car accident, but it is also one of the most-cited reasons for chronic neck pain.
-During a post-accident visit to a Snellville chiropractor, you will be evaluated for symptoms of whiplash.
-If you do show symptoms of this condition, your recovery will depend on a number of factors, but it can be helpful to know what to expect from your treatment plan.

 What Is Whiplash?

 While it is most commonly associated with car accidents, whiplash can actually occur in any scenario where the neck experiences a sudden or violent jolt that damages the soft tissues in the area.
 When you are in a vehicle that is hit, the jolt experienced by the head and neck can cause this damage to occur, lending itself to whiplash.
-It can also occur during a sports injury, slip and fall, or certain work accidents.
+It can also occur during a sports injury, a slip and fall, or certain work accidents.
 The damage is most often a sprain or strain to the neck, and it can affect the muscles, ligaments, tendons, or nerves to varying degrees.
 Severe cases may also lead to disc herniation or fractures.

 It will often take one to two days for symptoms of whiplash to be noticed, though some people experience pain immediately.
 In addition to pain, whiplash can cause stiffness in the neck, upper back pain, and a decreased range of motion.
 Left untreated, it can also lead to headaches, fatigue, trouble sleeping, or dizziness.